 How to nominate

-Nominations for the 2014 state finals will open in January 2014.
+Below is information about the past Fresh Science program.
 For more information about the Fresh Science program and its history click here.

 Why nominate for Fresh Science?

 Fresh Science offers those selected the potential for substantial media exposure.
 In previous years our Fresh Scientists have attracted national and international interest resulting in hundreds of media stories in Australia and overseas.

 Fresh Science helps young researchers develop expertise in presenting their ideas clearly to a general audience and to the media.